heartandhandstraining/blog/_posts/2018-10-25-Googling-the-Answer-to-All.md

 I will get there!
 Forward I go!

 Addendum: Yes, I just had to dump some learning activities for "real" projects.
 I am already too familiar with the material, so they are boring.
-If I do something real, then I am more compelled to finish, even if that means googling for the gaps in my knowledge to get the job done!
+If I do something more purposeful, then I am more compelled to finish, even if that means googling for the gaps in my knowledge to get the job done!